karthik-raman/rest-assignment/README.md

 # rest-assignment
-The following project demonstrates testing the GET, POST, PUT and DELETE methods of a rest API from https://jsonplaceholder.typicode.com/.
+The following project demonstrates testing the GET, POST, PUT and DELETE services of a rest API from https://jsonplaceholder.typicode.com/

+# The project uses REST-Assured framework and junt to test the services.

 # Requirements
 - JAVA [version: 1.8]